If you’re like me, you love giving gifts. It’s just a nice feeling – especially when you like and respect that person.

 If you don’t feel adored yet, and he is NOT committed yet – then, whether you are dating or having something long term, your focus still needs to be on establishing the dynamic that you want with a man.

-ie: not being the MAN in the relationship (unless you want to be).
-So keep sentimental gifts to something small like a key-ring with a personal joke or personal photo attached, or a mug with a special quote or photo on it.
+So, keep sentimental gifts to something small like a key-ring with a personal joke or personal photo attached.
+Or a mug with a special quote or photo on it.

-4) The less time you have spent dating, the better it is to buy less and spend less.
+Rule No.4 – The less time you have spent dating, the better it is to buy less & spend less.

-This is to help set up the dynamic that HE is the man in the relationship, and not YOU.
+Plus, you’re not here to provide for the man.
+So you don’t need to take that role.
+This also helps to set up the dynamic that he is the man in the relationship, and not you.

-5) When in doubt about whether you SHOULD buy anything at all, buy nothing at all.
+Rule No.5 – When in doubt about whether you should buy anything at all, buy nothing.

-And just make or buy a nice card to wish him happy birthday or happy Christmas.
+And instead just make a nice card to wish him happy birthday or happy Christmas.

 There’s no need to buy something just because you think you should.

-6) When and if he buys you something, make your reaction to the gift honest.
+Rule No.6 – When & if he buys you something, make your reaction to the gift honest.

 You’re a woman, it’s OK to be real and to feel with a man.
 That is what I believe, and I’ve done things this way for many years, and it’s never backfired on me.